Maia-Everett/lintian.eu/_posts/2024-05-04-warcraft-retrospective-24.md

 * Their heroes are blademasters, which makes sense, and far seers, which doesn't.
 Far seers are a type of shaman, like Thrall.
 These demon-worshiping orcs don't have the regular shaman unit, instead using the campaign-only warlock unit, and logically they shouldn't have far seers, either.
 In Reforged, the far seer heroes have warlock models... and still use shamanistic powers.
 You were so close to getting it right, Reforged.
 So close.
 * Finally, are you really telling me that there were *this many* demon-worshiping orcs living in the Alterac Mountains all this time, and yet their existence was completely unnoticed by both Lordaeron and the nearby Frostwolf clan?

-That last point bears a particular emphasis.
+That last point deserves particular emphasis.
 All the way [in the first entry](https://lintian.eu/2023/11/02/warcraft-retrospective-1/#what-is-this-for), I said that my goal was to examine the cracks in Warcraft's foundations.
 Here, we see a plot element that's relatively harmless on its own, taking Warcraft 3 in isolation, but becomes more and more damaging to the believability of the setting as it gets repeatedly reused in the sequels.

 In Beyond the Dark Portal, we were told that the clans of Doomhammer's Horde were captured and put into internment camps.
 In Lord of the Clans, we learned that the Frostwolf and Warsong clans stayed free all along, one hidden and the other evading capture.
 Now we have another clan of free orcs that was previously unaccounted for.
 And later, World of Warcraft will retroactively add so many independent clans to the eastern continent that sometimes it feels like Thrall was the only orc who was ever imprisoned.